Veriqloud/Veriqloud.github.io/src/explanation/file.md

                                                                  +-------------+
 ```

-Once all part are handled, a description of the file is stored on the proxy server with all required information.
+Once all part have been processed, a description of the file containing all the necessary information is stored on the proxy server.